Department of Physics University of Oklahoma 329 Nielsen Hall Norman, OK 73019-2061 Phone: (405) 325-7048 Fax: (405) 325-7557 E-mail: baer@ou.edu |

 Supersymmetry at Colliders:

-Over the past twenty-five years, I have been one of the main pioneers in developing the observable consequences of supersymmetric theories of particle physics.
+Over the past forty years, I have been one of the main pioneers in developing the observable consequences of supersymmetric theories of particle physics.
 In the 1980s, Xerxes Tata and I showed a wide array of decay modes were possible for supersymmetric particles, leading to a variety of signature reactions for collider experiments.
 We were the first to calculate superparticle *cascade decays*, and to demonstrate their usefulness.
 After developing the computer program ISAJET for supersymmetry with Frank Paige, we were able to show exactly the sorts of high energy scattering events that would lead to the identification of supersymmetric matter.
 The search for supersmmetry is one of the main goals of the CERN Large Hadron Collider, which has recently begun taking data.
 We showed that the 7-14 trillion electron volts available for collisions will be sufficient to either discover supersymmetric matter or to rule it out over wide ranges of parameter space.
 We initiated the work on extracting superparticle mass measurements from cascade decay events at hadron colliders.
 Now that LHC has turned on and has provided over 5 fb^-1 of data, I am fully engaged in data analysis and interpretation.
 This month my group will release a paper showing how LHC SUSY searches can gain a large jump in sensitivity by examining gaugino pair production reactions.
 A few weeks ago I gave a talk at the CERN W2 group entitled ``From simplified models to cascade decays (and back again)''.
 I am also heavily involved in theoretical work for the International Linear Collider.
 We have developed ISAJET to generate SM and SUSY processes including bremsstrahlung and beamstrahlung, and also beam polarization.
 ISAJET has been a fundamental tool for exploring the possibilities of the ILC.
 We have shown recently that in cosmologically favored SUSY model parameter space regions, the reach of the ILC can exceed that of the CERN LHC.
 I am currently writing up the chapter of the ILC re-commissioning report on status of supersymmetry since LHC turn-on.

 Cosmology: